 Many SMEs would be surprised to discover just how much their IT operations cost them.
 If you have an IT department and in-house data centre, the first step would be to honestly and critically examine these resources to determine the exact costs.

-Some questions to consider would be:
+Some factors to consider would be:

 - Can your IT staff easily stay up-to-date with evolving technology?